Moving to Frankfurt, Germany

 When we asked expats and global nomads about the quality of medical care in Frankfurt, they replied:

 "Frankfurt offers a wide range of healthcare services to its citizens.
 The city has a number of public and private hospitals, clinics, and medical centers that provide a variety of medical services, including general and specialized care.
 The city also has a number of pharmacies, health insurance companies, and other health-related services.
 In addition, Frankfurt has a number of specialized medical centers, such as those for cancer treatment, fertility, and mental health.
-The city also has a number of medical research centers and universities that offer medical education and research opportunities," wrote one expat living in Frankfurt.
+The city also has a number of medical research centers and universities that offer medical education and research opportunities," said one expat.

 What are medical services in Frankfurt like?